MaheshKhatri1960/Microsoft_Udacity_Capstone_Project/README.md

 Hyperdrive Run Completed - Best Model – Figure

-## Model Deployment
+## Phase 3 - Best Run Model Selection & Deployment
 *TODO*: Give an overview of the deployed model and instructions on how to query the endpoint with a sample input.

-As can be seen from the details above, the best AutoML Run algoritm 'VotingEnsemble' gave an accuracy of 0.87 which was higher than the Hyperdrive run accuracy of 0.83.
+As can be seen from the details above, the best AutoML Run algoritm 'VotingEnsemble' gave an accuracy of 0.873 which was higher than the Hyperdrive run accuracy of 0.83.
 Hence, the AutoML run best model was chosen for deployment as can be seen below.

 ![Figure  - AutoML Run - Model Deployment - 1 ](http://www.kaytek.co.in/images/msudp3/1B10_MK_MSUD_Azure_ML_Scholarship_Capstone_Project_AutoML_Deployed_Model_1.png)